-Kakutō uchi (literally: “wrist joint strike”) or the bent wrist strike uses the “ball” at the end of the ulna to strike an opponent under the chin.
+Kakutō-uchi (literally: “wrist joint strike”) or the bent wrist strike strikes opponent under the chin with the “ball” at the end of the ulna.
 While this is not a powerful technique, it is incredibly fast, and thus makes an ideal atemi.
-This motion has defensive applications as well; these will be discussed elsewhere as kakutō uke.
+This motion has defensive applications, which will be discussed elsewhere.

 [Photo of the ball of the wrist]

 Start with your hand in front of your center.
 Imagine a rope is tied around your wrist, and it is being pulled up.
 The elbow does not bend, but the shoulder rotates.
-Imagine that the wrist is moving the shoulder, and not the other way around.
-For maximum speed, keep your hand relaxed throughout this movement.
-Your hand should resemble a swimming jellyfish.
-The ball of your wrist will strikes underneath the opponent’s chin, like an uppercut.
-When done correctly, this technique will not enter the opponent’s field of view, making it a surprise.
+Imagine that your wrist is moving your shoulder, and not the other way around.
+For maximum speed, keep your hand relaxed throughout this movement when done correctly, your hand should resemble a swimming jellyfish.
+When performed correctly, this technique will not enter the opponent’s field of view, making it a surprise.

 [video of kakuto uchi from the front and side]